Best Hot Chocolate

 - Classic: Top it off with marshmallows and a sprinkle of cacao powder.

-- To store: Pour into airtight glass jars, and store in the fridge for 3-5 days.
-It may separate, but that’s fine if it does, as it will recombine when you reheat it.
+- In the fridge: Pour any leftover hot chocolate into airtight glass jars, and store in the fridge for 3 to 5 days.
+It may separate, but that’s fine if it does.
+It will recombine when you reheat it.

-- To reheat: Add the hot chocolate to a saucepan and gently reheat it on medium heat, until warmed through.
+- To reheat: Add the hot chocolate to a saucepan and gently reheat on medium heat, until warmed through.
+Alternatively, you can warm a mug in the microwave.

 More Cozy Winter Drinks

-If you make this recipe, let me know how it turned out!
+I hope you enjoy this classic hot chocolate recipe.
+If you make it, let me know how it turned out!
 I’d love to hear what you think in the comments below.

 Ingredients